 We will forever celebrate her life and her smile.
 We will share her story for generations to come.
 She is now resting peacefully at home with the God who knew her best.

-To send flowers to Mrs. Louise (Roach) Bates' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Louise (Roach) Bates, please visit our floral store.